 Chay Wike grew up in New York City, the daughter of rock 'n roll musicians who emigrated from South Africa in the 1970's.
 A child actress for many years, she quit in her twenties to study, among other things, winemaking in France.
 It wasn't until she met her now husband, Mark Wike, and moved to Los Angeles that she began exploring design.
-Two years ago Chay opened up her eponymous shop on West 3rd Street specializing in household wares and other works that she makes in collaboration with some of our favorite LA designers, including jewelry designer Kathleen Whitaker (see our post today on her house), Christina Kim of Dosa, and Wendy Polish of Le Feu de l'Eau.
+Two years ago Chay opened up her eponymous shop on West 3rd Street specializing in household wares and other works that she makes in collaboration with some of our favorite LA designers, including jewelry designer Kathleen Whitaker, Christina Kim of Dosa, and Wendy Polish of Le Feu de l'Eau.
 Have a look:

 Above: A plywood jewelry counter in the back displays pieces by Suzannah Wainhouse, Fort Standard, Grace Lee, Kathleen Whitaker, and more.
 Chay fully remodeled the space with local designer Lauren Soloff, exposing its concrete floor and adding natural light through skylights.